U.S. Department of Transportation

 The transition from the Developmental phase to the Long-Term Data Collection phase is being done systematically in order to address the critical performance issues that have been identified.
-It is important to recognize that the current funding level for the Program will not be adequate to address all of the identified performance issues at once.
+It is important to recognize that the current funding level for the LTBP Program will not be adequate to address all of the identified performance issues at once.
 Additionally, Program resources will not allow all types of bridges to be studied.
 Restraints on Program resources will not allow each and every bridge studied to be examined at the same depth done on the bridges in the Pilot Study.
-Therefore, the LTBP Program has developed a strategy that ensures maximum impact in the near-, mid-, and long-terms.
+Therefore, the LTBP Program has developed a strategy that ensures maximum impact in the near-, mid-, and long-term durations.

 The strategy by which the Long-Term Data Collection phase will be conducted is referred to as the Reference Bridge/Cluster Bridges (RB/CB) approach.
 Briefly, this concept involves identifying small groups of similar bridges (Clusters) and studying one or more of the high-priority bridge performance issues using data collected from those bridges.
-Two to four of the bridges within each cluster will be selected as Reference Bridges and will undergo periodic inspection and monitoring using a detailed visual inspection protocol supplemented with advanced methods that utilize sensors, NDE tools, and simulation technology in a manner appropriate to the issue(s) being studied.
+Two to four of the bridges within each Cluster will be selected as Reference Bridges and will undergo periodic inspection and monitoring using a detailed visual inspection protocol supplemented with advanced methods that utilize sensors, NDE tools, and simulation technology in a manner appropriate to the issue(s) being studied.
 In contrast, the supporting cluster of bridges will only undergo detailed visual inspection and very limited NDE or physical testing and will be compared directly to their Reference Bridges to ascertain consistency.
-In cases where discrepancies are identified, certain Cluster Bridges may be subjected to more advanced assessment approaches to further examine the discrepancies and to identify the root cause(s).
+In cases where discrepancies are identified, certain Cluster Bridges may be subjected to more advanced assessment approaches to examine the discrepancies further and to identify the root cause(s).

-During the 20-year or longer duration of the LTBP Program, it is intended that there be many different Cluster Bridges and each will have an associated Reference Bridge.
+During the 20-year-or-longer duration of the LTBP Program, it is intended that there be many different Cluster Bridges and each will have an associated Reference Bridge.
 The number of bridges in any one cluster will vary, but will usually be in the range of 75–100 bridges.
 In many cases, the clusters will be concentrated in a small geographic area and may be on a contiguous section of highway (known as Corridor Bridges).

 The general approach to data interpretation and performance assessment for the Reference Bridge program will involve multiple levels:

 These perspectives are enabled by the clustering methodology that allows the representative nature of each Reference Bridge’s performance data to be assessed.
-Assuming that the Reference Bridges and their cluster are consistent in terms of performance, reliable comparisons can then be made to other Reference Bridges (and clusters) of similar type to ascertain influences such as climate, truck traffic, maintenance practices, etc. In the case where discrepancies between the Reference Bridge and its cluster are identified, the root cause(s) of the discrepancies will be identified through additional investigations before comparisons with other clusters occur.
-Such investigations have great promise to begin to establish the expected variability of bridge performance within a given region and to identify the reasons why seemingly identical bridges in some cases perform quite differently.
+Assuming that the Reference Bridges and their cluster are consistent in terms of performance, reliable comparisons can then be made to other Reference Bridges (and clusters) of similar type to ascertain influences such as climate, truck traffic, and maintenance practices.
+In the case where discrepancies between the Reference Bridge and its cluster are identified, the root cause(s) of the discrepancies will be identified through additional investigations before comparisons with other clusters occur.
+Such investigations have great promise to establish the expected variability of bridge performance within a given region and to identify the reasons why seemingly identical bridges in some cases perform quite differently.